McHenry County Calendar of Events - Chronicle Media

 Free

-See country music party band Dixie Crush in this session of the 2017 Algonquin Summer Concert series.
-Food will be available for purchase from the Your Sister’s Tomato food truck.
-For more information, call (847) 658-2700 or visit www.algonquin.org/recreation.
+See rockin’ funk/soul band Soul 2 The Bone in this edition of the 2017 Algonquin Summer Concerts series.
+Food will be available for purchase from the Mario’s Cart food truck.
+For more information, call (847) 658-2700 or visit www.algonquin.org.

 Summer Concert Series